ctb/titus-blog/src/2015-more-on-software.rst

 ----

-And that brings me to what *should* be doing, which is ultimately what I am most interested in.
+And that brings me to what we *should* be doing, which is ultimately what I am most interested in.
 For example, I must admit to deep confusion about what a maturity model for bioinformatics software should look like; this feeds into funding requests, which ultimately feeds into